lexiejferry/lexiejferry.github.io/DOmap/DOmap.md

 ![alt text](https://github.com/lexiejferry/lexiejferry.github.io/blob/master/DOmap/DO_Prediction.png "Dissolved Oxygen Map")

+This map shows the results of the 2022 dissolved oxygen prediction map.
+No area indicates a dissolved oxygen of less than one, indicating that no areas in the predicted map will have DO levels that completely kill all aquatic life.
+However, there are many areas that show DO levels that will cause the death of fish (but not benthic species like oysters), particularly in the Washington-Baltimore area, the mid-Potomac River, the western mouth of the Bay, and also in New York state and along the Susquehanna River near the Maryland-Pennslyvania border.
+Other areas of interest include the high DO levels around western Maryland and near Richmond Virginia.
+Additionally, most of the Chesapeake watershed falls into a grade of around 4.0 to 7.0 mg/L, indicating levels where fish are stressed but not harmed.

+The healthy DO levels in western Maryland could be indicative of the spring fed small streams the run along the Appalachins.
+In the Richmond area, the DO rises somewhat anomalusly.
+This area would be indicative of the James River, alonge which many agricultural areas can be found.
+While this river has historically been polluted, this extreme postive DO may reflect recent changes that the city of Richmond and state of Vigrinia have made to improve water quality.

+The lower DO near the DC-Baltimore area is indicative of the effects of urbanization and city spaces.
+In the Susquehanna River, it could indicate an area downstream of farmland that experiences nutrient pollution, and therefore algeal blooms and lower DO levels.
+This patern is repeated again along the New York State and Pennsylvania border, an area rich in farmland.

 - **Software Used:** QGIS 3.2, Mircrosoft Excel (for the graphing and Correlation Equation)

 - **Tools, Plugins, and Packages:** Spatialite Databases, SQL Query, Zonal Statistics, Clip, Extract/clip by extent, Raster Calculator, Join attributes by location, 2.5D Visualization